 Forming a Committee/Management Group

 In order for any venture to be successful, one must have an efficient organisation for the setting up and maintenance of the club.
-Ideally a minimum of a Chairperson, Executive Officer and Treasurer is required, plus extra members for additional work.
+Ideally a minimum of a Chairperson, Secretary and Treasurer is required, plus extra members for additional work.
 There are numerous areas to consider when setting up a club and the more this work can be shared out, the more motivated everyone will be.

 Choosing a Suitable Site

 Private land may be used for Clay Target Shooting, provided that there is a 300m “fall-out” zone (for the lead shot) in every direction where the shooting is to take place.